TheAbubakrAbu/Al-Adhan-Prayer-Times/README.md

 - **Tasbih Counter**: Track your dhikr effortlessly.
 - **99 Names of Allah**: Reflect on the beautiful attributes of Allah.
 - **Hijri Calendar Converter**: Seamlessly convert dates between Gregorian and Hijri calendars.

-### Customizable Experience

-- **Tailor the App to Your Preferences**:
-  - Choose your Madhab (Islamic school of thought).
-  - Select your preferred prayer calculation method.
-  - Personalize the app’s interface with accent colors and themes.

 ### Privacy and Accessibility